 Help Save Children in Burkina Faso

-- 39% of children are engaged in child labor
+- 42% are engaged in child labor, instead of learning

 - 40% of people live in poverty

 Thanks to supporters like you, Burkina Faso has made some strides in improving child survival, malnutrition and school enrollment.
 Together, we reached over 85,000 children in Burkina Faso last year.

 This young mother and her son will likely have a better life, thanks to the Save the Children learning and livelihood center that donors like you are helping support.

 Responding to the great drought of the 1970s, Save the Children’s teams began working Burkina Faso in 1982.

 Today, Save the Children is a leading charity for children in Burkina Faso, with programs in child health, education and protection.
 These programs focus on improving maternal and child health, addressing malnutrition and food insecurity, promoting school enrollment, particularly for girls, ending child marriage and keeping children safe, as well as raising awareness of children’s rights.